 - 1/2 teaspoon vanilla extract

-- Pinch of coarse sea salt optional, plus more for garnish
+- Pinch of coarse sea salt,, optional, plus more for garnish, if you want

-Pour the batter into the prepared pan and smooth into an even layer.
-Sprinkle the salt and/or sesame seeds evenly over the top (if using).
+- Pour the batter into the prepared pan and smooth into an even layer.
+Sprinkle additional salt and/or sesame seeds evenly over the top (if using).

-Refrigerate until solidified, then cut into squares to serve.
+- Refrigerate or freeze until solidified, then cut into squares to serve.